wandb/docs/docs/guides/registry/intro.md

 <details>
 <summary>Example</summary>

-The proceeding code sample logs and link a pseudo model artifact called `my_model.txt` to a registry called "Models".
+The proceeding code sample logs and link a simulated model file called `my_model.txt` to the Model registry.

 1. First, initialize a run.
 The run, and the artifacts logged to it, appear in a project called "registry_quickstart".
 2. For demonstrative purposes, simulate logging model metrics that occur during a training run.
 3. For demonstrative purposes, create a mock model file.
 4. Next, log the simulated model file to the run as an artifact called "gemma-finetuned-3twsov9e".
-Note that, because we want to link the artifact to the Models registry(next step), that we specify `"model"` as the artifact's type (`type="model"`).
+Note that, because we link the artifact to the Model registry (see next step), we specify `"model"` as the artifact's type (`type="model"`).
 5. Lastly, link the artifact to a registry called "quickstart-collection" within the Models registry.
 Ensure to provide the entity of your organization for the `org_entity` variable.

 Copy and paste the proceeding code snippet into a Jupyter notebook or Python script: